Application procedure for non-European (EEA) students

 Application procedure for Bachelor, Master and Certificate students

-Application deadline Master and Certificate students with a OKP Scholarship: 28 February 2019
+Application deadline Master students with an OKP Scholarship: 8th March

 *We strongly advise Bachelor students to apply before the 1st of May with regard to the study choice check.
-You can still apply between May 1st and July 15th, but then there’s a chance that you’ll not be admitted.
+You can still apply between 1st May and 1st July, but then there’s a chance that you’ll not be admitted.

 For more information about the deadlines, please consult our deadlines section.

 If you wish to apply for a study programme, you first have to apply through Studielink, the online application system for higher education in the Netherlands.
 (If this is the first time you are applying to a Dutch University please select Create a Studielink-account without DigiD).
 You can already submit your application before finishing your final exams.

 Once you have created a Studielink account, please choose the programme you are interested in and indicate the year you want to commence your studies in.

 For questions about how Studielink works, please consult their information page.